genema/YOLO_DeepSORT/README.md

 The tensorflow ckpt file can be download from [here](https://owncloud.uni-koblenz.de/owncloud/s/f9JB0Jr7f3zzqs8).
 See [DeepSORT](https://github.com/nwojke/deep_sort).

-You can compile your own yolo lib file, but be sure that all the function have the same usage as those in yolov2.py.
+You can compile your own yolo lib file, but be sure that all the functions have the same usage as those in yolov2.py.

 # Citation